team-alembic/ash_authentication_phoenix/documentation/tutorials/getting-started-with-ash-authentication-phoenix.md

 # ...
 ```

-We need to add the `Repo` to the supervision tree in `lib/example/application.ex`:
+We need to add `AshAuthentication.Supervisor` to the supervision tree in `lib/example/application.ex`:

 `** lib/example/application.ex **`